 Studying Fine Woodworking, NEXT Copenhagen, Copenhagen Technical College.
 Participant in the exhibition "Skud på stammen 2016", collaborations between designers and cabinetmakers.
 Founder of OE Lund.
 With DIS since 2016.

 Architect and advocate of Cities for People, with an MSc in Sustainable Urban Planning from Aalborg University and MSc in Architecture from Bucharest and Bordeaux.
 Her professional profile includes a collaboration with KANT architects, owner of an architecture studio with focus on sustainability, climate change adaptation and mitigation.
 Her passion is sharing knowledge and creating better living environments.
 With DIS since 2015.
+On Leave Fall 2023.

 Architect MAA (Aarhus School of Architecture, 2014).
 Own practice since 2014 working with a phenomenological focus and experimental approach in architectural assignments, competitions, and artistic work from stay at artist residencies.
 Former employed at SLETH, AVPD, BriqGroup.
 With DIS since 2016.

 Student, Medicine, University of Copenhagen.
 Student researcher at Centre of Perioperative Optimisation 2021, student assistent at the Danish Cancer Society and Danish Comprehensive Cancer Center 2020, student assistant at Steno Diabetes Center Copenhagen 2019.
 With DIS since 2023.

 Medical student, (4th year, University of Copenhagen).
 Student assistant at Copenhagen Academy for Medical Education and Simulation since 2020.
 With DIS since 2023.